Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 It seems that Ring 1 and 2 are rarely used because paging (the way that the OS handles memory, see my blog post on [off-heap memory]) only has the concept of privileged and unprivileged which minimize the actual benefit of those rings, according to Evan Teran's answer on SO.' |

-When a processor executes some code (in thread), the processor knows the current mode, this way the processor is able to gate memory accesses, e.g. a Ring 3 (user-land program cannot access memory from Ring 0, the kernel).
+When a processor executes some code (in a thread), the processor knows the current mode, this way the processor is able to gate memory accesses, e.g. a Ring 3 (user-land program cannot access memory from Ring 0, the kernel).
 This is yet another feature of the virtual memory abstraction.
 The processor could also restrict some processor instructions and registers to the software running in Ring 0.

-hypervisor, or CPU System management, up to Ring -3
+hypervisor, or CPU System management, up to Ring -3.

 During mode switches a lot is happening, saving and restoring registers, putting the CPU in specific mode (user vs kernel) etc. And of course doing the reverse once the request is handled either with success or a failure